-- includes the opportunity to request a review of the decision - any intention to proceed to expulsion; - 4.
+- the expectation that the student will continue with studies at home and what these should be; - the expectation that the student will be looked after in their absence from school; - the importance of their assistance in resolving the matter; - the need to involve outside support eg counsellor, Doctor, therapist. - their responsibility for the care and safety of the student while under suspension - includes the opportunity to request a review of the decision - any intention to proceed to expulsion; - 4.
 Convene a meeting of the Principal and College, Class teacher, Parents and child to discuss appropriate action in the interests of the student and of the school, before re-entry. - 5.
-Conditions for re-entry into the school are clearly stated. - Follow up interviews with parents and student should occur within a month.
+Conditions for re-entry into the school are clearly stated. - 6.
+Follow up interviews with parents and student should occur within a month. - 7.
 Record action taken.